Hanzkii/supremacy-reborn/README.md

 # supremacy

+## CSGO cheat made for 2018 hvh Feel free to use the cheat and if you want you can also contribute to the project.

 Supremacy Counter-Strike: Global Offensive cheat, by https://interwebz.cc/.
 Good for learning, everything is commented.
 Open Source.

 Since the source has been going around awhile, and people thinking they're cool because they have this source I decieded to release it.